 - Hi-lift jack with proper lift points

-- Recovery boards (sand, mud, snow)
+- Recovery boards for sand, mud, and snow

 - Tire repair kit and quality compressor